therkildsen-class/ntres-6100-assignments-pts56/Assignment_7.md

 default dimension.
 Based on this plot, where did the polls get wrong in the 2016 election?

+Based on the plot, the polls got the midwest wrong.
+He did much better in Wisconsin, Michigan, Minnesota and Pennsylvania than the polls said.

 ``` r
 ggplot(q_4b, aes(x = reorder(state, polling_error),
                   y = polling_error,